hucebot/ros_whisper/README.md

 # ros_whisper
-ROS node based on whisper.cpp
+ROS node based on whisper.cpp (a C++, inference-only implementation of the Whisper model by OpenAI).